TL;DR

 Understanding the different types of cover is essential for any vehicle owner.
 Choosing the wrong one can be a costly mistake.

-A Surprising Fact: Many drivers assume Third-Party Only is the cheapest option.
+A Surprising Fact: Many drivers assume Third-Party Only is the lower-cost option.
 This is often not the case.
 Insurers have found that drivers who opt for minimal cover are statistically a higher risk, so they often price comprehensive policies more competitively.
-It is always worth comparing quotes for all three levels.
+It is typically worth comparing quotes for all three levels.

 Business and Fleet Insurance Obligations

 For businesses, the stakes are even higher.
-If you operate vehicles for commercial purposes—whether it's a single van for a sole trader or a large fleet of company cars—you have a legal duty of care.
-You must ensure every vehicle is covered by the correct class of business use.
+If you operate vehicles for commercial purposes—whether it's a single van for a sole trader or a large fleet of company cars—you have a legal duty of care. you should consider whether you may need to help support every vehicle may be covered by the correct class of business use.
 A standard private car policy will not cover you for commercial travel, deliveries, or other business activities.

 Fleet insurance policies are designed to cover multiple vehicles under a single policy, simplifying administration and often reducing overall cost.
-As expert brokers, WeCovr specialises in finding comprehensive and cost-effective fleet solutions that ensure your business is fully compliant and protected.
+As expert brokers, WeCovr and, where appropriate, our broker partners can help find comprehensive and cost-effective fleet solutions that help support your business is fully compliant and protected.

 Hit by an Uninsured Driver?
 How It Impacts Your Policy and Your Pocket